nelmio/NelmioJsLoggerBundle/README.md

         ignore_url_prefixes:
             - https://graph.facebook.com

+The URL matches as a prefix to the script URL, and the message will match if the ignored string is found anywhere in the message.

 ## Properly tracking scripts in other domains

 If an error occurs in a script from another domain, browser same origin policy will